-3 Hours of Play and Intervals
+3. Hours of Play and Intervals

-- 3.1 All matches have a Reserve Day - 3.1.1 The scheduled hours of play in Round 3 of the 2003 competition onwards will be 10.45am to 6.30pm.
-(The scheduled hours of play in Round 1 of the 2004 competition may be altered subject to the agreement of both teams and ECB). - 3.1.2 If there is a delayed start or one or more interruptions in play, the Umpires may order extra time on the first day if they consider that a finish can be obtained on that day.
-If the Umpires are satisfied that a result cannot be obtained on the first day, the timing for cessation of play on that day will be 8.00pm. - Up to 60 minutes of extra official playing time is allowed on the Reserve Day to make up for playing time lost refer to 4.2.1 (a) and 4.2.3. - 3.1.3 There will normally be two sessions of play of 3 hours 30 minutes each, separated by an interval of 45 minutes from 2.15pm to 3.00pm.
-If the innings of the team batting first is completed prior to the scheduled time for the interval, the interval shall take place immediately and the innings of the team batting second will commence correspondingly earlier.
+3.1 No matches have a Reserve Day except the Semi Finals and Final

+3.1.1 The scheduled hours of play will be 11.00am to 6.45pm and may be altered subject to the agreement of both teams and MCCA.
+In matches where there is no Reserve Day up to 60 minutes of extra official playing time is allowed to make up for playing time lost - refer 4.2.1 (a) and 4.2.3.

+3.1.2 In matches where a Reserve day is applicable and there is a delayed start or one or more interruptions in play, the Umpires may order extra time on the first day if they consider that a finish can be obtained on that day.
+If the Umpires are satisfied that a result cannot be obtained on the first day, the timing for cessation of play on that day will be 8.00pm

+Up to 60 minutes of extra official playing time is allowed on the Reserve Day to make up for playing time lost (refer to 4.2.1 (a) and 4.2.3).

-3.1.4 Where the innings of the side batting first is delayed or interrupted, the Umpires will reduce the length of the interval.
+3.1.3 There will normally be two sessions of play of 3 hours 30 minutes each, separated by an interval of 45 minutes from 2.30pm to 3.15pm.
+If the innings of the team batting first is completed prior to the scheduled time for the interval. the interval shall take place immediately and the innings of the team batting second will commence correspondingly earlier.3.1.4 Where the innings of the side batting first is delayed or interrupted, the Umpires will reduce the length of the interval.
 In the event of time being lost up to and including 60 minutes in aggregate, the length of the interval shall be reduced from 45 to 30 minutes.
-In the event of more than 60 minutes being lost in aggregate, the duration of the interval shall be agreed mutually by the Umpires and both Captains subject to no interval being of more than 35 minutes' duration or less than 10 minutes' duration.
-In the event of disagreement, the interval shall be of 25 minutes duration.
+In the event of more than 60 minutes being lost in aggregate, the duration of the interval shall be agreed mutually by the Umpires and both Captains subject to it being of not more than 35 minutes' duration nor less than 10 minutes' duration, In the event of disagreement, the interval shall be of 25 minutes duration.